 Has my powdered coffee creamer gone bad?

-Look for clumps in the powder, caused by moisture getting in and sticking the powder together.
-Otherwise, add a little coffee creamer into your coffee and see if it tastes unusual.
-If it tastes bad or has clumps in, it’s time to throw it out.
+Look for clumps in the powder caused by moisture getting in and sticking the powder together.
+Otherwise, add a little coffee creamer to your coffee and see if it tastes unusual.
+If it tastes bad or has clumps in it, it’s time to throw it out.

-How do I store my powder coffee whitener?
+How do I store my powder coffee creamer?

-You can store your coffee creamer at room temperature, in a dark, dry place.
+You can store your coffee creamer in a dark, dry place at room temperature.
 It’s super important that you keep your powder creamer away from moisture, as this will encourage bacterial growth.

 Therefore, you should keep your coffee powder in a resealable airtight bag or container.
 You might have to transfer it out of the packaging it came in for this.

 It’s a good idea to portion your coffee creamer into month-long portions.
 That way, dipping a wet teaspoon into your powder won’t spoil your whole batch.